Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.content:route

-Routes arbitrary content specified as a string, byte array, input stream, or IData document to Trading Networks.
+Routes arbitrary content specified as a string, byte array, input stream, [org.w3c.dom.Node] object, com.sap.conn.idoc.IDocDocumentList object, or IData document to Trading Networks.

 Correctly supports large documents, so any document considered large will be routed as a large document in TN, unlike the `WmTN/wm.tn.doc.xml:routeXML`